C0nz0Rz/PFDA-Final/proposal.md

 ### **Features:**
 -A cool feature would be that it is almost always going to provide a unique pattern, since it randomizes the color that is painted on each square (of the 3 by 3).
 My only knowledge of how this would be possible is through the Pygame library, using the random method.
-I maybe could use Turtle, but I think that would be unnessisarily complicated.
+I maybe could use Turtle, but I think that would be unnecessarily complicated.

 -It will be able to generate a 3 by 3 square artwork, then will translate and flip copies of said artwork over the X and Y axis.
 Which, when combined, will create a 6 by 6 artwork.
 The idea is that with the essentially "mirrored" image generated, it would appear to have order, composition, and ultimately, an artistic design.